 Daniel Goldfarb is an Israeli illustrator based in Tel-Aviv.
 He graduated from Shenkar College of Engineering and Design in 2012 and began working as a freelance illustrator in late 2014.
-His works have been published in numerous Israeli newspapers and magazines such as Ha’aretz, Liberal Magazine and Calcalist.
+His work is noted for a strong graphic sensibility, bold colors, and expressive figures.
+His editorial works have been published in numerous Israeli newspapers and magazines such as Ha’aretz, Liberal Magazine and Calcalist.
+He has also worked on advertising and branding projects, comics and a children’s book.

 When I receive a brief for a new project, I start by thinking what is the information I need to communicate, and what would be the most precise and interesting way to do so.
 Once the right idea comes along, I begin with very rough drafts to establish a general composition.
 Then, I start drawing the different elements, each one multiple times, and each new version being based on the former.
 In the first versions I use quick, thick lines, with the shapes being quite fluid and often change considerably.
 With each new version, I gradually refine the lines and settle the shapes until I’m satisfied with the result.
 Finally I add colour in a relatively simple, graphic manner, trying to have it strengthen and add to my initial message.